There is beauty in the rain.

 Since you’ll be removing the cupcake wrappers, either use cheap white ones or a silicone pan.
 If you use a silicone pan, let it cool completely in the pan before removing because I broke a few for being too warm.

-- 1/4 cup butter, melted and cooled slightly
+- 1/4 cup (2 ounces or 4 tablespoons) unsalted butter, melted and cooled slightly

-- For the cupcakes: Preheat the oven to 350F.
-Prepare a cupcake pan for 6 cupcakes.
+- Preheat oven to 350F.
+Line a cupcake pan with 6 paper liners.
 In a small bowl, whisk together the flour, baking powder, and salt.

 - In a large bowl, whisk together the sugar, butter, egg and vanilla until smooth.
 Alternately whisk in the flour mixture and milk, making three additions of flour and two additions of milk.
 Beat until smooth.

-- Scoop batter into prepared pan and bake for 20 minutes or until golden brown and tops of cupcakes spring back when lightly touched.
-Let cool in pan for 10 minutes before removing.
-Let cool completely.
+- Scoop batter into prepared pan and bake for 20 minutes or until golden brown and a toothpick inserted in the center comes out clean.
+Cool completely.

-- For the whipped cream: in a medium bowl, beat the heavy cream, sugar, and vanilla until stiff peaks form.
+- For the whipped cream: In a medium bowl, beat the heavy cream until thickened.
+Gradually add in the sugar and vanilla.
+Beat until stiff peaks form (when you pull the beaters straight up, peaks will form without falling over).

-Source: 125 Best Cupcake Recipes by Julie Hasson
+Source: Adapted from 125 Best Cupcake Recipes by Julie Hasson